 The National Library has received a large number of books, manuscripts, paintings, photographs, maps, and oral histories from donors who wished to obtain the benefit of a tax deduction.
 The Library is appreciative of the benefits of the Cultural Gifts Program and we welcome offers of materials from individuals and organisations that are interested in making use of the Program.
 Policies relating to acceptance of gifts by the National Library under this Program can be found below.

-The Department of the Environment, Water, Heritage and the Arts administers the program in accordance with the gift provisions of the income tax law and with the advice of an expert committee, the Committee on Taxation Incentives for the Arts.
+The Department of Communications and the Arts administers the program in accordance with the gift provisions of the income tax law and with the advice of an expert committee, the Committee on Taxation Incentives for the Arts.

 - The general rule is that the average of the GST inclusive market values specified in valuations from approved valuers for the gift is fully tax deductible, with some exceptions (see overleaf).